Loughborough University Bursary (LUB)**

-The Loughborough Scholarship Programme is not available to students from Wales, the Channel Islands and the Isle of Man.
-EU students are eligible for the fee waiver element only.
+The Loughborough University Bursary is not available to students from Wales, the Channel Islands and the Isle of Man.
+EU students who started prior to the 2021/22 academic year can be considered, but are eligible for the fee waiver element only.

 The value and combination of the support depends on the year you started at Loughborough and your household income - this will be based upon the results of the annual means-testing process carried out by your student finance agency.
 If there is a reduction in the maximum UK/EU Undergraduate tuition fee the University may also reduce the value of the bursaries it awards.